TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-computeinstance-problemrunningnotebooks.md

 - If the notebook is running slowly, check the CPU/GPU usage on the compute instance
 - If you are trying to download files on the compute instance, use a single TCP session to download all the files
 - For package management within a notebook, use `%pip` or `%conda` magic functions to automatically install packages into the currently-running kernel, rather than `!pip` or `!conda`
-- If you are trying to pip install `pytesseract`, you need to perform "sudo apt install tesseract-ocr"
+- If you are trying to pip install `pytesseract`, you need to perform `sudo apt install tesseract-ocr`
 - Do not delete the `azureml_py36` conda environment or Python 3.6 - AzureML kernel.
 These are required for Jupyter/JupyterLab functionality.
 - If you need to download temporary data to a compute instance, use the temporary disk **(/mnt)**
 - Auto-shutdown on a compute instance is not currently supported